dzvid/ibrdtn-container/README.md

     - If deploying services in a Raspberry Pi, use the following operational system: `Raspberry Pi OS (32-bit) Lite, version August 2020 release date 2020-08-20, kernel version 5.4`;

 ### Usage
-The docker image build in this repository is disponible at [Docker Hub](https://hub.docker.com/r/dzvid/ibrdtn).
+The docker image built in this repository is disponible at [Docker Hub](https://hub.docker.com/r/dzvid/ibrdtn).
 The image can be used in following architectures: `linux/386,linux/amd64,linux/arm/v6,linux/arm/v7,linux/arm64`.

 To create a docker container run the following command in terminal (assuming that you are using a GNU/Linux host):
 ```bash